vmware/terraform-provider-vra/examples/multiple_resources_deployment/README.md

 # Deployment with multiple resources example

 This is an example on how to create multiple resources within the same deployment.
-Creating any resource like machine, network, load balancer or block device and using its deployment id while creating other resources like machines, networks, load balancers and block devices.
+There are multiple ways of creating a deployment, for instance, through a blueprint, a catalog item or creating any resource like machine, network, load balancer or block device creates a deployment.
+Associate the deployment id created through any of the above mentioned ways to the other resources that you want to create.

 ## Getting Started